Marston Forge & Thomas Ryder (1766-1815)

 Thomas Ryder's presence at the Acton Bridge forge was also confirmed in a recruitment advert for forge men which appeared in the Chester Chronicle on November 7th 1806.
 In 1806 the weir at Acton was obviously providing enviable 'powerful water work'.

 The Ryder family were involved in 'The Acton Forge', 'The Marston Forge', 'The Cranage Forge' and also 'The Old Iron Foundry' at Scotland Bridge, Red Bank and the 'Salford Foundry', Salford.
-Albert E Musson suggested these connection in 1969.
+Albert E Musson suggested these connections in 1969.

 Thomas Ryder (-1778) of Wytheford